PeterBooker/wp-github-api/README.md

 ## Authentication

-A personal (oAuth) access token is used for authentication, which you can get from your 'Account Settings -> Applications' page.
+A personal (oAuth) access token is used for authentication.
+You can find instructions on obtaining your token [here](https://github.com/blog/1509-personal-api-tokens).
 It only requires the 'repo' and 'public_repo' scopes.

 ## Supported Endpoints

 Not all endpoints are supported yet, but most GET endpoints are planned.
 PUT and DELETE Endpoints will be considered if there is interest/demand.
 You can currently access the following methods:

+**get_user_profile( $user )**
-* get_user_profile( $user ) - Gets the Profile of given Username.
+Gets the Profile of given Username.

 * get_own_repos() - List all Repos owned by the authenticated User.